 I remember telling people I was going to visit Adelaide and they replied with a one-word answer, why?

 There seems to be a misconception that Adelaide is a backwater with nothing going on.
-When compared to cities such as Melbourne and Sydney, Adelaide is seen as the poor relation with nothing to offer.
+When compared to cities such as Melbourne and Sydney, Adelaide is seen as a poor city in comparison with nothing to offer.

 This couldn’t be further from the truth.
-Adelaide is a lively and great place to visit.
-You can easily get to two beaches and there are lots of sights to see in the centre of the city.
+It’s a lively and great place to visit.
+What to see in Adelaide includes easy access to two beaches and lots of other sights to see in the centre of the city such as Rundle Mall and the Botanic Gardens.

 I spent four months living in Adelaide and it’s one of my favourite places in Australia.
 It’s a much more exciting city than people give it credit for.